jsdclxvi/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## I made a belt out of watches once...
+It was a waist of time.